Dashboard › Global Health Threats

 Measles morbillivirus

 Global resurgence.
 Outbreaks in Europe, South Asia, and parts of Africa linked to declining vaccination coverage post-pandemic.
-Moderate Malaysia's MMR vaccination coverage has declined in some states below the 95% herd immunity threshold.
-KKM conducting catch-up campaigns.
-Unvaccinated travellers at risk.
+Moderate Measles remains in global resurgence through 2025–2026, with sustained outbreaks in Europe, parts of Africa, and South Asia driven by post-pandemic dips in vaccination coverage.
+Malaysia's MMR coverage has fallen below the 95% herd-immunity threshold in some states; KKM is running catch-up campaigns.
+Unvaccinated travellers are at risk — check our vaccination guide.

 Marburg Virus Disease